DerwenAI/bwyd/NOTES.md

 ## TODOs

+  * refactor tools, containers, etc., to allow for reference counts
+  * refactor the `NOTE` objects to be Op
-  * leverage `pydantic-graph` to build a dependency graph of closures
+  * use `NetworkX` to build a dependency graph of closures from a corpus of modules
+  * analyze `use` clauses, ingredients, tools; throw exceptions for unresolved references
+  * leverage `pydantic-graph` to build trees from directed cliques
   * generate _mermaid diagrams_ for a graph (e.g., in Jupyter)
-  * analyze the `use` clauses, to throw exceptions for unresolved references
   * scan a module to produce a total ingredients list
+  * incorporate `Bootstrap` layouts

 ## Taxonomy